Note: The other languages of the website are Google-translated. Back to English

 • Click this button to remove the currently selected domain.

-• Click this button to select all domains added in the Text Contains dialog.
+• Click this button to remove all blocked domains.

 Notes:

-• Make sure the Junk Email Filter is turned on.
+• Make sure the Junk Email Filter is turned on for the Block Sender Domains rule to take effect.

-The rules will be executed from top to bottom.
-For example, if an email meets the conditions set in the first rule, it will be immediately moved to the Junk Email folder, then the following rules will not be applied on this email.
+• The rules in the Junk dialog box are executed from top to bottom: For example, if an email meets the conditions set in the first rule, it will be immediately moved to the Junk Email folder, then the following rules will not be applied on this email.
 If the first rule is a never block rule, when an email meets the conditions in this never block rule, it will remain in the Inbox folder even if it meets the conditions in the following block rules.

 Demo: block multiple sender domains in bulk in Outlook